invidian/secure-and-reproducible-arch-linux/README.md

 #### [BIOS Password](javascript:void(0);)

+If an attacker has access to your machine, they may try to replace your `initramfs` with malicious one.
+However, Secure Boot protects against such scenario, as UEFI will refuse to boot unsigned `initramfs` as long as Secure Boot is enabled.

+If an attacker has both access to your machine and manages to bypass the BIOS password, they can disable Secure Boot and let their `initramfs` execute when you boot the machine again.
+This will allow them to hide from you, that Secure Boot has been disabled, which will allow them to obtain your Master PIN, as this is what you type into the machine when booting

-The BIOS password protects your machine from executing malicious code and can be used by attacker to for example disable Secure Boot on your machine, which can trick you into getting your master password.
+The BIOS password protects your machine from executing malicious code and can be used by attacker to for example disable Secure Boot on your machine, which can trick you into leaking your Master PIN.

+TODO: Check if replacing Platform Key changes BIOS TPM PCR measurements.

 #

+### Why Secure Boot keys do not require periodic rotation

+Even though Secure Boot use X.509 certificates, it's doing so to be able to identify certificates using UUID and to attach additional metadata to the certificates using e.g. `CommonName` field.

+Validity time fields are not used by Secure Boot implementations.

+In addition to that:

+- Both PK and KEK private keys are kept offline, so they compromise risk is greatly limited.
+- When encrypting data is transported over insecure medium (e.g. Internet), it is recommended to periodically rotate the encryption keys, so if attacker listening and recording the transmission manages to break the encryption key, they will only be able to access part of the transported data.
+- Signature private key is stored on Hardware Security Module, which eliminates the risk of private key being stolen.

+### Why does Secure Boot keys do not require respecting expiry time

+BIOS clock might be tampered (changed or reset), which would make Secure Boot to always fail, or BIOS clock can be corrected to always allow of use old Secure Boot keys.
+So to summarize, as clock cannot be trusted, it does not provide any real security, so it is ignored.

+### Technology used by this guide

+- TPM2 TOTP - To assert the unalteredness and trustworthiness of your device.

 ### What this guide does not protect from